Suzuki Kizashi: Description and models

 Suzuki Kizashi is a family sedan sized between compact and mid-size models.
 It is available in base, SE, Sport GTS and Sport SLS trims.

-Standard equipment includes front-wheel drive (FWD) and a 2.4-liter 4-cylinder engine developing 185 hp and 170 lbft of torque.
-Available transmissions are a 6-speed manual or a continuously variable transmission (CVT).
+Standard equipment includes front-wheel drive (FWD) and a 2.4-liter four-cylinder engine developing 185 hp and 170 lbft of torque.
+The engine was a more powerful version of the unit installed in the contemporary Grand Vitara (Escudo).
+The Kizashi came with a long list of standard features, including keyless entry, keyless start, automatic dual climate control, and projector headlamps.
+All wheel drive was also available on all models besides the base "S".
+Available transmissions are a 6-speed manual (FWD only) or a continuously variable transmission (CVT).
 The Kizashi offers 17 and 18-inch alloy wheels, Akebono sourced brakes, a choice of cloth or leather seating surfaces, and a 425-watt Rockford Fosgate audio system with iPod connectivity and Bluetooth capability (some models do not provide Bluetooth capability).
 All-wheel drive (AWD) (based on the i-AWD system featured in the SX4) is optional and includes a driver-activated FWD mode to save fuel.

 Safety

 The Kizashi comes standard with antilock brakes, traction and stability control, front and rear side airbags and full-length side curtain airbags.
 An enhanced stability control system is included with the available all-wheel drive.

 The Kizashi has a 5-star safety rating from ANCAP.